msdreams/Potr_Pots_landing/README.md

 Potr Pots Landing Page
-This landing page project showcases a clean, modern design for Potr Pots, built using HTML, SCSS, and the BEM methodology.
+This landing page project showcases, built using HTML, SCSS, and the BEM methodology.
 It emphasizes responsive design principles, ensuring an optimized experience across devices, while maintaining a scalable and modular CSS architecture for long-term maintainability.

 The page is crafted to deliver: